 Fizzy staff are real pet lovers and some even say that checking in on their four-legged residents is the best part of their day.
 There is a strong sense of community at the Fizzy properties and Fizzy are also planning an app in the near future to make it even easier for people to connect and strengthen the Fizzy pet loving community even more.

-Tipi in Wembley Park has a selected number of pet-friendly homes available at Tipi’s Landsby buildings, an initiative put in place in response to resident demand.
+Quintain Living (formerly known as Tipi) in Wembley Park has a selected number of pet-friendly homes available at the Landsby buildings, an initiative put in place in response to resident demand.
 Every apartment has a balcony or terrace overlooking either the iconic Wembley Stadium arch or the beautiful, sedate Elvin Gardens as well as shared spaces including two roof terraces and two podium gardens.
-Future Tipi homes, such as Canada Gardens will also be pet-friendly and have access to a 2.5 acre dog friendly podium residents garden.
+Future Quintain Living homes, such as Canada Gardens will also be pet-friendly and have access to a 2.5 acre dog friendly podium residents garden.

-Tipi also told us that “there are a number of events or “doggy socials” planned for Tipi’s two and four-legged residents with future initiatives such as welcome hampers, dog beds and other events under consideration”.
+Quintain Living also told us that “there are a number of events or “doggy socials” planned for two and four-legged residents with future initiatives such as welcome hampers, dog beds and other events under consideration”.

 Renting With a Dog In London | Rathbone East